isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 deleted from the lease database.
-If an incremental update of the lease is desired, then this can be achieved by doing a `lease4-get <command-lease4-get_>`_ / `lease6-get <command-lease6-get_>`_ command to get the full picture of the lease, picking the lease out of the response, modifying it to the required outcome, and then issuing the ``lease4-update``/``lease6-update`` command with the resulting lease attached.
+If an incremental update of the lease is desired, then this can be achieved by doing a `lease4-get <command-lease4-get_>`_ / `lease6-get <command-lease6-get_>`_ command to get the current state of the lease, picking the lease out of the response, modifying it to the required outcome, and then issuing the ``lease4-update``/``lease6-update`` command with the resulting lease attached.